• Pricing

 Smallpdf's AI Translate tool quickly and efficiently translates a document, with the translation process and languages visible.

-Foxit PDF Editor's AI has translation features that work with 16 languages including Arabic, Chinese, Dutch, English, Filipino, French, German, Indonesian, Italian, Japanese, Korean, Portuguese, Russian, Spanish, Thai, and Vietnamese.
-However, it limits translations to 2,000 characters and does not support full document translation.
+Foxit PDF Editor’s AI supports translation in 17 languages, including Arabic, Simplified and Traditional Chinese, Dutch, English, Filipino, French, German, Indonesian, Italian, Japanese, Korean, Portuguese, Russian, Spanish, Thai, and Vietnamese.
+Like Adobe, Foxit offers full document translation that keeps the original design intact while changing only the text, resulting in a fully usable translated document.

 Adobe Acrobat vs Foxit vs Smallpdf: Pricing